-d) the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); e) the Local Government: Municipal Systems Act, 2000 (Act No 32 of 2000); f) the Local Government: Municipal Structures Act, 1998 (Act No. 117 of 1998); g) the Prevention and Combating of Corrupt Activities Act, 2000 (Act No. 12 of 2004); h) the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003): Municipal Supply Chain Management Regulations; i) the Preferential Procurement Regulations, 2022.
-"Policy" means the Supply Chain Management Policy of the Polokwane Municipality; "quotation" means a stated price that a supplier expects to receive For the provision of specified services, works or goods; "Regulations" means the Local Government: Municipal Finance Management Act, 2003, Municipal Supply Chain management Regulations published by Government Notice 868 of 30 May 2005; "SDBIP" means Service Delivery and Budget Implementation Plan; "single provider" Sole supplier- One and Only (Alone of its kind) Supplier (Oxford Dictionary).
+"Policy" means the Supply Chain Management Policy of the Polokwane Municipality;

+"quotation" means a stated price that a supplier expects to receive For the provision of specified services, works or goods;

+"Regulations" means the Local Government: Municipal Finance Management Act, 2003, Municipal Supply Chain management Regulations published by Government Notice 868 of 30 May 2005;

+"SDBIP" means Service Delivery and Budget Implementation Plan;

+- "single provider" Sole supplier- One and Only (Alone of its kind) Supplier (Oxford Dictionary).
 If such goods or services are produced or available from a single provider only.
-There is no competition and only one provider exists in South Africa (for example, sole distribution rights); Specific goals Means specific goals as contemplated in section 2(1)(d) of the Act which may include contracting with persons, or categories of persons, historically disadvantaged by unfair discrimination on the basis of race, gender and disability including the implementation of programmes of the Reconstruction and Development Programme as published in Government Gazette No. 16085 dated 23 November 1994 Tender for income -generating contracts Means a written offer in the form determined by an organ of state in response to an invitation for the origination of income-generating through contracts any method envisaged in legislation that will result in a legal agreement between the organ of state and a third party that produces revenue for the organ of state, and includes, but is not limited to, leasing and disposal of assets and concession contracts, excluding direct sales and disposal of assets through public auctions practitioners" Include the Chief Financial Officer, Deputy Chief Financial Officer, the Supply Chain Manager and SCM Officials;
+There is no competition and only one provider exists in South Africa (for example, sole distribution rights); - Specific goals Means specific goals as contemplated in section 2(1)(d) of the Act which may include contracting with persons, or categories of persons, historically disadvantaged by unfair discrimination based on race, gender and disability including the implementation of programmes of the Reconstruction and Development Programme as published in Government Gazette No. 16085 dated 23 November 1994 income-generating contracts Means a written offer in the form determined by an organ of state in response to an invitation for the origination of income-generating contracts through any method envisaged in legislation that will result in a legal agreement between the organ of state and a third party that produces revenue for the organ of state, and includes, but is not limited to, leasing and disposal of assets and concession contracts, excluding direct sales and disposal of assets through public auctions practitioners" Include the Chief Financial Officer, Deputy Chief Financial Officer, the Supply Chain Manager, and SCM Officials.